-One side of the meat is pounded into loose.
-She flips it and takes to hammering the other side.
+One slab of meat is pounded into loose.
+She picks up the next and sets to hammering

-“Where is he?” these were Were Officer Strat’s first words.
+“Where is he?” these were Officer Strat’s first words.

 She’d made the necessary affirmations of safety and declinations of charges.
 The welfare check ended at the arctic entry where it had begun.
 “You be careful with this,” Strat said.
 “You be careful.”